deanebarker/contentful-webhook-server/README.md

 Call the static method `WebhookDispatcher.RegisterHandler`.
 The arguments are:

 1. **The name.** This is internal only, for logging and debugging.
-2. **The webhook topic** for which is method should execute.  "*" is a wildcard for all.
+2. **The webhook topic** for which this method should execute.  "*" is a wildcard for all.
-3. **The webhook name** topic for which is method should execute.  "*" is a wildcard for all.
+3. **The webhook name** for which this method should execute.  "*" is a wildcard for all.
 4. **The handler method** itself, as a `Func<WebhookEventArgs, WebhookHandlerLogEntry>`

 Example: